ucb-art/laygo/docs/_sources/introduction/introduction.md.txt

 ## Example Generators
 Example generaters can be found [here](docs/generators.md).

+## More References
+Check the following papers for the successful IC generation history using laygo:

+[1] E. Chang et al., ["BAG2: A process-portable framework for generator-based AMS circuit design,"](https://ieeexplore.ieee.org/document/8357061/) in Proc.
+IEEE CICC, Apr.
+2018.

+[2] J. Han et al., "A generated 7 GS/s 8 b time-interleaved SAR ADC with 38.2 dB SNDR at Nyquist in 16 nm CMOS FinFET," in Proc.
+IEEE CICC, Apr.
+2019.

+Several bootcamp sessions are held at BWRC and other places to introduce laygo to public.

 ## License
 This project is licensed under the BSD License - check the